LCC27 Gas Bottle: New Gas Bottle Connection – LCC27 Adaptor

 The male POL gas fitting is used on pigtail connectors, BBQ gas regulators and other hose style connectors.

-At one time POL gas bottle fittings were used in many countries, including the USA, but have faded in popularity.
+At one time, the POL gas fitting was used in many countries, including the USA, but it has faded in popularity.

 Currently, Australia is the most notable POL gas fitting user.

-LCC27 gas bottle fittings are a safety improvement over the older POL fittings.
+The LCC27 gas bottle fitting is a safety improvement over the older POL gas bottle connections.

-No gas will come out of an LCC27 gas bottle unless a regulator is properly screwed in.
+No gas will come out of LCC27 gas bottles (Type 27 gas bottle) unless a regulator is properly screwed in.

-With older POL fittings, gas will come out of the gas bottle even if nothing is screwed in.
+With the older POL gas bottle connections, gas will come out of the gas bottle even if nothing is screwed in.

-LCC27 gas bottle fittings are reverse compatible with POL regulator fittings, as shown in the image above.
+LCC27 gas bottle fittings are reverse compatible with POL gas bottle connections, as shown in the image above.

-In other words, an LCC27 and a POL regulator will both screw onto an LCC27 gas bottle.
+In other words, both an LCC27 and POL regulator will screw onto an LCC27 gas bottle (Type 27 gas bottle).

 OPD Valves for Propane Tanks – Propane Tank Overfill Valve